drinkjava2/Multiple-Columns-Tree/README.md

-# Multiple-Columns-Tree & Sorted-Unlimitation-Depth-Tree
+## Multiple-Columns-Tree & Sorted-Unlimitation-Depth-Tree
 A new solution for save hierarchical data (Tree structure) in Database
 (For Chinese version see: README-中文版)

 Currently there are 4 common tree structure database storage patten, but they all have some problems:
 1)Adjacency List: Only record parent node.
 Advatage is simple, shortage is hard to access child nodes tree, need send lots SQL to database.
 2)Path Enumerations：Using a string to record path info.
 Advantage is easy to query, shortage is hard do insert operation, need modify lots path strings when insert a new record.
 3)Closure Table：Using another table to record path info, Advatage is easy to query and maintain, shortage is take too much space.
 4)Nested Sets：Record Left and Right Nodes, Advatange is easy to query/delete/insert, shortage is too complex.
 All of above patten has a same problem: not clearly show the whole tree structure in database.
-Here I invented 2 new methods to store hierarchical data (Tree structure) in Database (Note: I'm not sure if someone else already invented these method before, maybe I did not spend enough time to search on internet).
+Here I invented 2 new methods to store hierarchical data (Tree structure) in Database (Note: I'm not sure if someone else already invented these methods before, maybe I did not spend enough time to search internet).

-## Method1
+### Multiple-Columns-Tree
-I call it "simple multiple colums tree" patten, it's similar lie Path Enumerations patten, but not exactly same, the differenc is it use lots database columns to store a position mark (1 or null), see below picture((https://github.com/drinkjava2/Multiple-Columns-Tree/blob/master/treemapping.jpg):
+This method is similar like "Path Enumerations" but not exact same.
+I give it a name "simple multiple colums tree" because it simply use lots of database columns to store a position mark (1 or null), see below picture((https://github.com/drinkjava2/Multiple-Columns-Tree/blob/master/treemapping.jpg):
 ![image](treemapping.jpg)

-line is a sorted number record the line code, column name is the depth of the node, "C1" means it's a root node.
+line is a sorted number record the current line (start from 1), column name is the depth of the node, "C1" means it's a root node.

 To access tree from database,  using below SQL:
 ```